Equatorial Guinea: Obiang (1979–present)

+In 2024 it was published that mercenaries from the Wagner Group (now called "Africa Corps") had entered Equatorial Guinea at the request of Teodoro Obiang.
+According to opponents, the objective of the mercenaries was to help consolidate a hypothetical succession of Obiang's power to his son "Teodorín".

+On 19 May 2025 the International Court of Justice (ICJ) granted Equatorial Guinea sovereignty over Mbanie Island, Cocoteros Island, and Conga Island in response to territorial claims that neighboring Gabon had been making since 1972.

+On 10 November 2025 it was reported that the second Trump administration had sent $7.5M to the government of Equatorial Guinea to accept non-citizen deportees from the United States, an amount far exceeding the total amount of U.S. aid sent to the country in the past eight years according to Sen. Jeanne Shaheen of New Hampshire.

 Government and politics

 The current president of Equatorial Guinea is Teodoro Obiang.
 The 1982 constitution of Equatorial Guinea gives him extensive powers, including naming and dismissing members of the cabinet, making laws by decree, dissolving the Chamber of Representatives, negotiating and ratifying treaties and serving as commander in chief of the armed forces.
-Prime Minister Francisco Pascual Obama Asue was appointed by Obiang and operates under powers delegated by the President.

-During the four decades of his rule, Obiang has shown little tolerance for opposition.
-While the country is nominally a multiparty democracy, its elections have generally been considered a sham.
+The constitution defines the nation as a unitary state.
 According to Human Rights Watch, the dictatorship of President Obiang used an oil boom to entrench and enrich itself further at the expense of the country's people.
-Since August 1979 some 12 real and perceived unsuccessful coup attempts have occurred.

-According to a March 2004 BBC profile, politics within the country were dominated by tensions between Obiang's son, Teodoro Nguema Obiang Mangue, and other close relatives with powerful positions in the security forces.
-The tension may be rooted in a power shift arising from the dramatic increase in oil production which has occurred since 1997.
+Since August 1979, some 12 perceived unsuccessful coup attempts have occurred.
+According to a March 2004 BBC profile, politics within the country were dominated by tensions with Obiang's son, Teodoro Nguema Obiang Mangue.